Here are some random bits about my experience with chronic invisible illnesses.

 2. I’ve had symptoms since childhood; the fibro-flare that really sent me looking for answers came in 2002.

-5. In recent years, medical professionals have taken Fibromyalgia more seriously, but research gives us so much new data that I fear it is getting lost again.
-The list of symptoms of Fibromyalgia is so long and dynamic that it makes it that much harder to pin down.
+5. In recent years, medical professionals have taken Fibromyalgia more seriously, but research gives us so much new data that I fear getting lost again.
+The list of Fibromyalgia symptoms is so long and dynamic that it makes it that much harder to pin down.
 The intensity and amount of symptoms vary among patients so widely that getting effective treatment is a long trial and error journey.

 7. I’ve worked very hard at finding a protocol that works for me.
 Traditional and non-traditional treatments, prescription medications, proper scheduling, environmental factors, and stress management are all tools in my treatment plan.
 While I have incorporated some alternative treatments into my protocol, I am very wary of anything that claims to cure or reverse the effects of fibromyalgia.
 Snake oil salespeople have always preyed on desperate people that would do anything to get better.